lumenbox/stellar-well-known/README.md

 ToDo: Currently only the FEDERATION_SERVER entry is supported.
 Support more key/value pairs in the stellar.toml file

+## Docker
+You can build your own Docker image (Dockerfile is in the repo) or use our image form dockerhub: lumenbox/stellar-well-known:latest

 ## Supported environment variables
 ### STELLARWELLKNOWN_CONFIG_PORT (Mandatory)
 Default: 8043 (same as default port of goStatic)